mathspp/mathspp/pages/02.blog/00.tags/scripting/blog.md

 title: "Scripting blog articles"
 ---

-# <a href="/blog/tags/scripting" class="label label-primary tag-title">scripting</a>
+# “scripting” tag

-## Articles about the practice of creating small practical scripts to automate tasks
+## articles about the practice of creating small practical scripts to automate tasks